The Fitdesk FDX 2.0 Desk Exercise Bike is a folding exercise bike with the added benefit of a desk so you can get two things done at the same time.

 After reading over 200 reviews it is obvious many people have found this a very good buy.
 It is seen by many as a piece of equipment that they actually use regularly rather than one that sits in the corner gather dust or being used as a clothes hanger.
 Many people say they are recommending it to their family and friends.

 There have been some issues with quality control at some stage (in particular a clicking noise that has now been resolved) noted in some reviews.
 Often times the supplier responds quickly to sort any issues but appears not always.
 But these are few in number with the majority very glad they bought the bike.

 Fitdesk FDX 2.0 Desk Exercise Bike Price

-When checking it qualified for Prime and free shipping on Amazon.
+When checking it can qualify for free shipping at Amazon.

 The bike may be one of the best examples of multi-tasking that both men and women can do and benefit from.
 You can increase your activity levels to get in shape, stay in shape and burn calories to help with weight loss.
 As well as that you can complete work or watch TV, play video games or any other sitting down activity.
 Of course, you can just exercise too if you want.